-The boss of BP sits alongside Vladimir Putin and eleven sanctioned oligarchs on the board of an influential society that safeguards Russian “national identity” and has organised publicity stunts for the president.
+Bernard Looney sits with Vladimir Putin and eleven sanctioned oligarchs on the board of an influential society that safeguards Russian “national identity” and organised publicity stunts for the president

-Bernard Looney is a trustee of the Russian Geographical Society, described by President Putin as “facilitating the study of our ‘native land and its people’ in the broadest sense of the expression”.
+Bernard Looney, the chief executive of BP, is a trustee of the Russian Geographical Society, described by President Putin as “facilitating the study of our ‘native land and its people’ in the broadest sense of the expression”.

 The society was founded in 1845 under Tsar Nicholas I but was rebooted in 2009 by Putin, who personally chairs the board of trustees.
 Looney, 51, became a trustee in 2020, replacing his predecessor at BP, Bob Dudley, and attended a virtual meeting last year at which he was personally thanked by Putin for his contribution.

 Russia’s invasion of Ukraine means Looney’s role is likely to come under renewed scrutiny despite his repeated insistence that BP “sticks to business” in Russia, where it owns 19.75 per cent of state oil giant Rosneft.

 President Putin has said that the Russian Geographical Society is “about much more than geography” and “has a part to play in helping to preserve the historical, cultural, and moral foundations of our life—the things that make up our national identity”.

 The society was quick to open an office in Crimea shortly after its annexation, while it also funded an expedition and immediately added the peninsula to its maps of Russia.